Matthewalvarado25/configure-ad/README.md

 <br />

 <h3>Join client-1 to your domain</h3>

-- Login to Client-1 VM as the original local admin Ex- Username:"labuser"
+- Login to Client-1 VM as, the original local admin Ex: Username- labuser
 - In the Client-1 VM, right click Windows start button -> then click "System"
 - Click on "Rename this PC (advanced)" on the right side of window